MingxiaGuo/English/docs/EF/7-2_Hopes-and-dreams.md

 ### 7-2-1 Talking about yor hopes for the future

 ```
 A: I'm thinking about my future.Where I want to go, who I want to be, what I want to do.
-I'm 24 ywars old.
+I'm 24 years old.
 I don't know what I want, I don't know.
 B: What are those?
 A: These are my job applications.
 This is my law school application.
 And this is everything for my Peace Corps application.
 B: Wow.
 So many possibilities.
 Emma is going to be very successful.
 She has so many opportunities, and so much enery.
 She could really use that energy to change the world.
 I had energy when I was younger.
 I remember having opportunities.
 I hope she does something great.